-As a youth, Dr. Jonathan Meakins recalls regular visits to the Montreal Museum of Fine Arts (MMFA), where his appreciation of prints began – particularly after seeing Goya’s Disasters of War exhibition.
+Dr. Jonathan Meakins recalls his regular visits to the Montreal Museum of Fine Arts (MMFA) as a youth, where his appreciation of prints began – particularly after seeing Goya’s Disasters of War exhibition.
 This experience would be the foundation of a lifelong passion of collecting.

 Dr. Meakins’ relationship with the MMFA would come full-circle, as years later, he would become a trustee and a member of their Acquisition Committee.

 Appointed an Officer of the Order of Canada in 2000, Dr. Jonathan Meakins’ medical career served him well.
 He’s worn many hats: Head of Surgery (McGill University Health Centre), Chair of Surgery (both at McGill University and University of Oxford), Nuffield Professor of Surgery (University of Oxford), and Professorial Fellow (Balliol College).